 Whenever it’s time to head for a hike or set up camp, we always hedge our bets by going for a scout carry knife over a vertical carry.

-We aren’t fans of vertical carry blades, seeing as they always rub against our legs, causing a lot of discomfort and irritation.
+We aren’t fans of vertical carry blades, seeing as they always rub against our legs, causing discomfort and irritation.
 Granted, vertical blades do look cool on a pair of denim jeans, but they’re just irksome and not very practical.

 What we love about scout carry knives, also known as horizontal carry knives, is that they’re versatile when it comes to carrying positions.
 Not only can you sheath your scout blade at a 90-degree angle, but you can also carry them under your belly button or slightly above your hindquarters.